 Most artists start off working in what they call Realism.
-It’s easier to understand and to work from what’s in front of you than to work from the imagination which takes another form of thought and effort and you literally have to think differently to do anything other than that.
-This is one of my early pieces a New Zealand mountain and lake scene
+It’s easier to understand and to work from what’s in front of you like photos or actual scenery or still life for example.
+Working from your imagination takes another form of thought and effort.
+You literally have to think very differently to do anything other than that.

 Realism is the art style most people regard as "real art", where the subject of the painting looks very much like it appears in real life.
 From a little distance everything looks "real" but up close you'll see it's an illusion created by skilful use of paint, of colour and tone.
 The artist uses perspective to create an illusion of reality, setting the composition and lighting to make the most of the subject.
-Te next image is a modern still life I did using apples and a silver goblet.
+The next image is a modern still life I did using apples and a silver goblet.

 You can choose to adjust lighting or colour tones, adding features or objects and generally decide how the finished painting will look.
-Obviously the object is to create a realistic viewpoint of what you are recreating however artistic license allows you the ability to alter what you see to say what you are wanting to say as realist art is amore about that than anything else.
+Obviously the object is to create a realistic viewpoint of what you are recreating however artistic license allows you the ability to alter what you see to say what you are wanting to say as realist art is more about that than anything else.